HimesGroup/realgar/README.md

-# realgar
+# Reducing Associations by Linking Genes And transcriptomic Results (REALGAR)

-Reducing Associations by Linking Genes And transcriptomic Results (REALGAR)
+REALGAR is an integrated resource of tissue-specific results from expression studies.
+This app brings together microarray expression data from the Gene Expression Omnibus (GEO), transcript data from GENCODE, genome-wide association study (GWAS) data from GRASP and glucocorticoid receptor binding sites from UCSC's ENCODE allowing researchers to access a breadth of information with a click.
+We hope REALGAR's disease-specific and tissue specific information will facilitate prioritization and experiment design, leading to clinically actionable insights.